Global Riemannian Acceleration in Hyperbolic and Spherical Spaces: Reductions. Proofs of results in

-The result regarding strong convexity can be found, for instance, in \cite{alimisis2019continuous} and it is a direct consequence of the following inequality, which can also be found in \cite{alimisis2019continuous}:
+The result regarding strong convexity can be found, for instance, in \citep{alimisis2019continuous} and it is a direct consequence of the following inequality, which can also be found in \citep{alimisis2019continuous}:

-along with the fact that $\operatorname{grad} f(x) = -\expon^{-1}_x(x_0)$.
+along with the fact that $\operatorname{grad} \ftilted(x) = -\exponinv{x}(\xInit[\notilde])$.
 The result regarding smoothness is, similarly, obtained from the following inequality:

-which can be found in \cite{zhang2016first} (Lemma $6$).
-Alternatively, one can derive these inequalities from upper and lower bounds on the Hessian of $f(x) = \frac{1}{2}d(x, x_0)$, cf. \cite{jost2008riemannian}, Theorem 4.6.1, as it was done in \cite{lezcano2020curvature}.
+which can be found in \citep{zhang2016first} (Lemma $6$).
+These inequalities are tight in spaces of constant sectional curvature.
+Alternatively, one can derive these inequalities from upper and lower bounds on the Hessian of $\ftilted(x) = \frac{1}{2}\dist(x, \xInit[\notilde])^2$, as it was done in \citep{lezcano2020curvature} (Theorem 3.15).

-We prove now that the regularization makes the minimum to be closer to $x_0$, so the assumption of the Theorem on $\hat{F}$ holds for the functions we use.
-Define $x_{i+1}$ as the minimizer of $F^{(\mu_i)}$.
+We prove now that the regularization makes the minimum be closer to $\xInit[\notilde]$, so the assumption of the theorem on $\hat{F}$ holds for the functions we use.
+Define $x_{i+1}$ as the minimizer of $\FReg[\mui{i}]$.

-\begin{lemma} We have $d(x_{i+1},x_0) \leq d(x^\ast, x_0)$. \end{lemma}
+\begin{lemma} We have $\dist(x_{i+1},\xInit[\notilde]) \leq \dist(\xast[\notilde], \xInit[\notilde])$. \end{lemma}

-\begin{proof} By the fact that $x_{i+1}$ is the minimizer of $F^{(\mu_i)}$ we have $F^{(\mu_i)}(x_{i+1})-F^{(\mu_i)}(x^\ast) \leq 0$.
-Note that by g-strong convexity, equality only holds if $x_{i+1} = x^\ast$ which only happens if $x_0=x_{i+1}=x^\ast$.
-By using the definition of $F^{(\mu_i)}(x) = F(x) + \frac{\mu_i}{2}d(x,x_0)^2$ we have:
+\begin{proof} By the fact that $x_{i+1}$ is the minimizer of $\FReg[\mui{i}]$ we have $\FReg[\mui{i}](x_{i+1})-\FReg[\mui{i}](\xast[\notilde]) \leq 0$.
+Note that by g-strong convexity, equality only holds if $x_{i+1} = \xast[\notilde]$ which only happens if $\xInit[\notilde]=x_{i+1}=\xast[\notilde]$.
+By using the definition of $\FReg[\mui{i}](x) = \F(x) + \frac{\mui{i}}{2}\dist(x,\xInit[\notilde])^2$ we have:

-where in the last step we used the fact $F(x_{i+1}) - F(x^\ast) \geq 0$ that holds because $x^\ast$ is the minimizer of $F$. \end{proof}
+where in the last step we used the fact $\F(x_{i+1}) - \F(\xast[\notilde]) \geq 0$ that holds because $\xast[\notilde]$ is the minimizer of $\F$. \end{proof}

-We note that previous techniques proved and used the fact that $d(x_{i+1}, x^\ast) \leq d(x_0, x^\ast)$ instead \cite{allen2016optimal}.
+We note that previous techniques proved and used the fact that $\dist(x_{i+1}, \xast[\notilde]) \leq \dist(\xInit[\notilde], \xast[\notilde])$ instead \citep{allen2016optimal}.
 But crucially, we need our former lemma in order to prove the bound for our non-Euclidean case.
-Our variant could be applied to \cite{allen2016optimal} to decrease the constants of the Euclidean reduction.
+Our variant can be applied to \citep{allen2016optimal} to decrease the constants of their Euclidean reduction.
 Now we are ready to prove the theorem.